DynaFlow: Dynamics-embedded Flow Matching for Physically Consistent Motion Generation from State-only Demonstrations

-The performance gap becomes more pronounced on the physically inconsistent Retargeted Motion Capture dataset.
+The performance gap becomes more pronounced on the physically inconsistent \emph{Retargeted Motion Capture} dataset.
 This scenario invalidates action-supervised methods like State Action Flow.
-As seen in the box plot, this dataset has a high intrinsic SAE, which methods like Vanilla State Flow simply replicate.
+As seen in the box plot, the dataset exhibits a high intrinsic SAE, which methods like Vanilla State Flow simply replicate.
 While corrective approaches (Guidance-based, Projection-based) offer partial improvements, they fail to fully resolve the infeasibility.
 The Tracker-based method successfully reduces the SAE to near-zero, but at the cost of a drastically increased TRE, indicating a significant deviation from the reference motion's structure.
 In this context, DynaFlow is the only method that maintains both low SAE and low TRE simultaneously.
 The tracking results starkly reflect this.
 The high SAE of most baselines makes their plans untrackable from the start.
 Notably, even the Tracker-based method fails, as its physically plausible but structurally incoherent plan (high TRE) is too unstable to follow.
-Only DynaFlow, by satisfying both physical consistency and distributional similarity, produces a plan that can be successfully tracked, preserving the stylistic character of the motion.
+Only DynaFlow, by satisfying both physical consistency and distributional similarity, produces a plan that can be successfully tracked, preserving motion style.